nunit/docs/docs/articles/nunit-analyzers/NUnit1023.md

 # NUnit1023

-## The target method expects parameters which cannot be supplied by the ValueSource.
+## The target method expects parameters which cannot be supplied by the ValueSource

 | Topic    | Value
 | :--      | :--